College of Engineering, Technology, and Architecture

 The civil engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

 The undergraduate civil engineering program seeks to prepare qualified students for entry-level professional practice in civil engineering and for entrance into appropriate graduate programs.
-During their careers, our alumni
+During the initial phase of their careers, our alumni

 - will be successful practicing engineers in the areas of design, analysis, and realization of design in one or more of the major areas of civil engineering, including environmental, geotechnical, structural, transportation, and water resources;